UPDATED 17 NOVEMBER 2014

 With winter on its way, snow lovers are already sharpening their edges, polishing their goggles and scanning the snow reports for the first signs of the white stuff.

-If you’re one of those people who just can’t wait to hit the slopes, Skyscanner reveals some of the best places to get an early season ski trip in.
+If you’re one of those people who just can’t wait to hit the slopes, we reveal some of the best places to get an early season ski trip in.

 But how can you be sure that you’ll find snow, rather than grass on the slopes?